 It is displayed by various buddhas and bodhisattvas (especially Avalokiteshvara in his padmapani form), usually with the right hand.
 The palm is out and may be incised or embossed with a symbol such as the diamond above.

 Buddha Amoghasiddhi usually does it with his right hand while doing the meditation gesture with the other.

 It may be displayed by either hand individually or by both hands together.

 Not to be confused with the gesture used to hold a rosary or a lotus, in which the middle finger touches the thumb, as above.
 Such gesture is called ‘shuni’ and is associated with bestowing patience.

 This buddha, possibly one of the 35 confession buddhas, does this gesture of patience with both hands, without holding anything in them.

-The ‘turning the wheel of the Law’ gesture (dharmacakra)
+The ‘turning the wheel of law’ gesture (dharmacakra)

 This consists in the right hand doing the vitarka mudra at heart level and the other hand doing the same gesture next to it or in front of it, with the palm inwards.
 Apart from Shakyamuni, other peaceful deities use it (for instance Maitreya, when seated).